Joel reflects on the "Day of the Lord" and how true repentance will bring about the great restoration hoped for in the other prophetic books.

 A New Eden

-God's people won't be the only ones restored in the future - the earth gets renewed too.
+God's people won't be the only ones restored in the future - the earth will be renewed too.
 God will heal creation into a new Eden.

 Tim Mackie & Whitney Woollard